nicolemhfarley/short-challenges/README.md

-# my solutions to short codewars puzzles/challenges
+# my solutions to short puzzles/challenges, some from codewars and others in a similar style